CHAMPION316/alien-invaders/README.md

 ## 6 Credits

 ### 6.1 Content
--

 - I would like to thank Tim from [_Tech with Tim_](https://www.youtube.com/c/TechWithTim) from YouTube because with the short time that I had after returning from an isolated ship with no internet that required me to postpone my course.
 I needed guidance and understanding for a language I was not able to practice since September of 2021.
-It wasn't until now about a 1.5 weeks ago that I was finally home capable of of speeding up the process even then I am struggling to grasp a lot because of the short time I had.
+It wasn't until now about a 1.5 weeks ago that I was finally home capable of of speeding up the process even then I am struggling to grasp a lot of the concepts because of the short time I had.

 ### 7 Acknowledgments

 - The [Code Institute](https://codeinstitute.net/) team.
 - [Stackoverflow](https://stackoverflow.com/) for having answers when I need them.
 - [Google](https://google.com/) for being the best search engine in this day and age.
-- My wife Emelie for being encouraging while I stressed as I feel like I'm falling behind.
+- My wife Emelie for being encouraging while I stressed getting this done.
-- Tim from Tech with Tim as I mentioned above.
+- Tim from 'Tech with Tim' as I mentioned above.